 As the name implies, the Period Close Checklist[V]NetSuite (March 4, 2011).
 Using the Period Close Checklist.
 Available at: https://netsuite.custhelp.com/app/answers/detail/a_id/7664.
 [Accessed: January 28, 2021] is a list of tasks that should be performed in order to close an accounting period.
 (By the way, closing the accounting period is another key internal control.)
 The Period Close Checklist is usually executed by the Financial Controller, CFO or similar role in NetSuite.
 Typically, such a role is also responsible for reviewing and approving regular journal entries.

 To be clear, I’m not an Accountant.
 But one consistent piece of advice I’ve heard repeated by folks who understand NetSuite and Accounting, is that you should avoid journal entries and instead use NetSuite’s higher-level transaction types (invoices, bills, credit memos, etc.) whenever possible (for instance, see this article by Marty Zigman on the subject).
 The reality though is that there are situations where journal entries are necessary.
 In light of the Segregation of Duties principle, the person who creates the journal entry should not have permission to approve it (i.e. post it to the general ledger).
-Therefore, an Accounting Analyst or similar role would usually create a journal entry which then gets reviewed and approved by the Controller, CFO or similar role.If the NetSuite role responsible for closing the period is also able to approve journal entries and there's an "Eliminate Intercompany Transactions" task on the Period Close Checklist, you're set up for an SoD violation!
-Click To Tweet
+Therefore, an Accounting Analyst or similar role would usually create a journal entry which then gets reviewed and approved by the Controller, CFO or similar role.If the NetSuite role responsible for closing the period is also able to approve journal entries and there's an "Eliminate Intercompany Transactions" task on the Period Close Checklist (which requires the permission to create journal… Click To Tweet

 Back at Asoville, Edet and her team had detected this potential SoD violation right after they went live with NetSuite.
 The “ASO Controller” role was responsible for running the Period Close Checklist.
 This role was also able to approve journal entries – permission